Incarnational Evangelization: The Art of Accompaniment

 Optional Lectio Divina Prayer

 - Meditate on the words.

 - Speak to Christ about this passage.

 - Discuss together.

 As a good pastor, Fr.
-Wojtyla went out to his people.
-He didn’t simply schedule talks at a parish and wait for people to come to him.
-He went out and got involved in their lives.
+Wojtyła went out to his people.
+He didn’t simply schedule talks at a parish and wait for people to come to him; he went out and got involved in their lives.
 He planned outdoor excursions involving kayaking, camping, hiking and skiing.
-He entered into the lives of the young people who joined him—getting to know their hopes, dreams and fears, how they lived their friendships, their struggles in dating relationships, how they made moral choices.
+He entered the lives of the young people who joined him, getting to know their hopes, dreams and fears, how they lived their friendships, their struggles in dating relationships, how they made moral choices.
 He truly shared life with them.
 They sang.
 They laughed.
 They told jokes.
 They recited poetry.

 After years of serving as a priest and investing deeply in his friends, Fr.
-Wojtyla eventually became a bishop, then a cardinal, and then later, he was elected Pope.
-Many of his friends wondered if this new responsibility would destroy their friendship.
-One of them lamented, “We’ve lost [him].”24 Only a little while later, however, they found themselves in possession of invitations to the Vatican.
-Each year, even with his tortuous schedule as Pope, he made time for them in Rome.
-And just hours before he died, he sent one last message to these same old friends.
+Wojtyła eventually became a bishop, then a cardinal — and then he was elected pope.
+Many of his friends wondered whether this new responsibility would destroy their friendship.
+One of them lamented, “We’ve lost [him]” (5).
+Only a little while later, however, they found themselves invited to the Vatican.
+Each year, even with his strenuous schedule as pope, he made time for them in Rome.
+Just hours before he died, he sent one last message to these same old friends.
 He loved and cared for these men and women.
 Being with them wasn’t part of his job, a program he was working on or a task to be completed.
 He genuinely loved these people and invested his life in them.

 Everywhere to be with them, in everything but sin.